Treatment for Moles

 Others should continue self-exams plus annual visits at our practice.

 Daily sunscreen is an important step in the prevention of sun damage to the skin and development of melanoma.
 We recommend using Steppie MD® Antioxidant Sunscreen spray SPF 25.
 It provides broad-spectrum protection from both UVA and UVB rays with no chemical sun fillers.
 This patented product contains the FDA approved physical blocker, Zinc Oxide to reflect light away from the skin.
+Contact us today to learn more about mole removal.

 DISCLAIMER: The information provided by this site is intended solely for educational purposes.
 This information is not to be used for medical diagnostic purposes and is not intended to serve as a recommendation for treatment and/or management of any medical/surgical condition.
 Most of all, this information should not be used in place of a physician or other qualified health provider.
 If you believe you have a medical condition, please contact your physician immediately.